Minera Escondida: History

 In 1978, J David Lowell proposed an exploration program along the porphyry copper belt between Chuquicamata in the north and El Salvador in the south.
 Minera Utah de Chile and Getty Mining (Chile) formed a joint venture to carry it out.
 On March 14, 1981, 'Pozo 6' the last scheduled borehole in the program, hit 52 metres of 1.51% copper at a depth of 240 metres and discovered the main Escondida orebody.
 More holes were drilled to delineate the orebody and a shaft was sunk to provide bulk samples for metallurgical testing.
 Construction of the mine started in 1988, which including the stripping of over 180 million tonnes of waste to get to the orebody.

 The Los Colorados concentrator started up at 35,000 tonnes per day in November 1990, and the first concentrate shipment was made at the end of the year.
 Expansion has been steady since then.
 In 1994, an ammonia leach plant to produce copper cathode from a portion of the concentrates was started up in Coloso, but was not economic and closed down four years later.
 In 1998, the oxide ore leaching plant was started up, which now has a capacity of 150,000 tonnes of copper cathode annually.
 Also in 1998, the Los Colorados concentrator was expanded to 120,000 tonnes per day.
 A second concentrator, the 110,000 tonnes per day Laguna Seca mill, started up in 2002, the Escondida Norte pit started production in 2005, and in 2006 a sulphide bioleach plant with an annual capacity 180,000 tonnes of cathode started up, as did a desalination plant in Coloso.

 Ownership changed when BHP acquired Utah Mining and then Texaco acquired Getty Oil and sold off its mineral interests.
 BHP bought these and then sold a 30% interest to Rio Tinto and 10% to JECO.
 It subsequently sold 2.5% to the International Finance Corporation.

+2006 strike action

+After months of negotiations where workers demanded a 13% salary adjustment among other benefits in August 2006 mine workers organized in a union at Escondida went to strike for a total of 25 days.
+The strike ended after the company conceded to most demands and a 5% salary rise.